reactjs/react.dev/src/content/learn/separating-events-from-effects.md

 - Logic inside Effects is reactive.
 - You can move non-reactive logic from Effects into Effect Events.
 - Only call Effect Events from inside Effects.
-- Don't pass Effect Events to other components or Hooks.
+- Don't pass Effect Events to other Components or Hooks.

 </Recap>